50 Features of Special Collections: The Gary Snyder Papers

 A detailed biography of Gary Snyder can be found on the Online Archive of California.

-A research project written by John Sherlock entitled Gary Snyder; a bibliography of works by and about Gary Snyder may be found at:
+A research project written by John Sherlock entitled Gary Snyder; a bibliography of works by and about Gary Snyder may be found here.

-For further information on the collection contact Special Collections.
+For further information on the collection contact Archives and Special Collections.